 It’s now a new year, and Disney is already keeping all of us on our toes with more changes and news in 2021.
-The first days of 2021 have brought some big announcements and some immediate differences.
+The first days of 2021 brought some big announcements and some immediate differences.
 If you are planning a vacation this year, it’s vital to understand what differences you can expect all over the Walt Disney World Resort.

 Disney World Changes in 2021